mirkin/setups/osx.md

 ### Apple Mail

-Security & Privacy give Full Disk Access to iTerm and Mail delete ~/Library/Mail and do a ln -s /Volumes/removabledisk/mailstuff ~/Library/Mail Can't see Junk & Deleted - Small + hover and add favourites
+Security & Privacy give Full Disk Access to iTerm and Mail delete ~/Library/Mail and do a ln -s /Volumes/removabledisk/mailstuff ~/Library/Mail Can't see Junk & Deleted - Small + hover and add favourites You kind of have to import the old mail boxes you can't just copy over the old folder so create a new folder on external drive and delete & symbolic link the one it expected then set up your account etc. Finally import the old mail boxes from the old folder you had set up on your external drive.

 Annoying notifications not timing out
 ```sh